tandriamil/BrFAST/README.md

 one is a public mirror that will include the features when they are ready.
 The features to come are listed below.

-- [ ] Implementation of a sensibility measure by the proportion of the users that share the most common fingerprints.
+- [ ] Implementation of a sensitivity measure by the proportion of the users that share the most common fingerprints.
 - [ ] Implementation of a usability cost measure that captures the size and the instability of the generated fingerprints.